 As a requirement for the closing of the transaction, Sonus terminated the employment of two senior executives.
 Severance payable at the date of the transaction was \$1,440,000 and has been accounted for in accordance with EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination" as part of the purchase price allocation (Note 2).
-The severance payable was settled following the completion of the transaction and the amount owing at March 31, 2009 and December 31, 2008 was nil.
+The severance payable was settled following the completion of the transaction and the amount owing at June 30, 2009 and December 31, 2008 was nil.

 On August 21, 2008, immediately following the completion of the Arrangement (note 2), the Company reduced workforce by approximately 49% in order to implement cost-savings measures to preserve cash while focusing on its highest potential product development programs.
 Severance payable at the date of the restructuring in connection with former employees of Sonus was \$1,322,000 and has been accounted for in accordance with EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination" as part of the purchase price allocation (note 2).
 During 2008 the Company made payments totalling \$1,186,000 and the amount owing at December 31, 2008 was \$137,000.
-The Company estimates that all severance liabilities relating to transaction-related workforce reductions will be paid out by October 2009, and the amount owing at March 31, 2009 was \$46,000.
+The Company estimates that all severance liabilities relating to transaction-related workforce reductions will be paid out by October 2009, and the amount owing at June 30, 2009 was \$23,000.

 Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, which is considered to be in excess of the Company's current requirements.
-The final plan for this space has not yet been determined by management; however, the Company recognized an initial restructuring charge of \$2,084,000 on August 21, 2008 as part of the purchase price allocation (note 2).
+The Company is currently in the process of evaluating opportunities to exit or sublet portions of the leased space and recorded an initial restructuring charge of \$2,084,000 on August 21, 2008 as part of the purchase price allocation (note 2).
 The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses and has been accounted for in accordance with EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination".
 This represents the Company's best estimate of the fair value of the liability.
 Subsequent changes in the liability due to accretion, or changes in estimates of sublease assumptions, etc. will be recognized as adjustments to restructuring charges in future periods.
 During 2008, \$362,000 was amortized into income, resulting in a remaining liability at December 31, 2008 of \$1,722,000.
-The estimated fair value of the liability remaining at March 31, 2009 with respect to excess facilities is \$1,403,000.